unbit/uwsgi-docs/Install.rst

    gem install uwsgi

-At teh end of the build, you will get a report of the enabled features.
+At tehe end of the build, you will get a report of the enabled features.
 If something you require is missing, just add the development headers and rerun the build.

-FOr example to build uWSGI with ssl and perl regexp support you need libssl-dev and pcre headers
+For example to build uWSGI with ssl and perl regexp support you need libssl-dev and pcre headers

 Alternative build profiles
 --------------------------